dandan154/IndustrialTeamProject/README.md

 ```

 #### Including Your Dataset
-The library makes use of the standardised GeoJSON format.
+The library makes use of the standardised GeoJSON format (RFC 7946).
 The simplest way to include your dataset is to do so locally, assigning the data to a javascript array in a separate file and adding it the main root repository:

 ##### your-page.html
 Include this on your page: